 ‘The lack of publicly available access policies would not only contradict (the) obligation of stewardship but could also diminish public trust, willingness to donate samples and public funding.
 Biobanks, therefore, should have meaningful access policies and make them publicly accessible.’

-Significantly, the authors found that 16 of 74 access policies prohibited industry access.
+The authors found that 16 of 74 access policies prohibited industry access.
 This was the most common exclusion criterion.

 Transparency about biobank access policies is essential for ensuring public trust.
 Furthermore, biobanks depend on public support to build up biospecimen collections.
 So the public can expect information on the sharing and use of their samples.